eXascaleInfolab/pSCAN/README.md

 Author: Dr. [Lijun Chang](https://www.cse.unsw.edu.au/~ljchang/) <ljchang@cse.unsw.edu.au>

-This is the refactored version of the pScan (the unsafe code and most of the formatting were not modified) with the purpose to extend I/O to be natively applicable for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
+This is the refactored version of the pScan, the unsafe code and most of the formatting were not modified.
+The I/O will be extended to be natively applicable for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
 Modified by Artem Lutov <artem@exascale.info>

 # Usage